-These consolidated financial statements have been prepared in accordance and comply with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board and interpretations of the International Financial Reporting Interpretations Committee.
+These consolidated financial statements have been prepared in accordance and comply with International Financial Reporting Standards ("IFRS").

 These consolidated financial statements have been prepared on a historical cost basis except for financial instruments classified as fair value through other comprehensive income, which are stated at their fair value.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.